Ph.D. in Medical Science, Infection Research; Nagasaki University, Japan; 2014

 •Infectious Disease Epidemiology

-Dr. Kenji Mizumoto, an expert in infectious disease epidemiology, is a distinguished visiting scholar at the School of Public Health at Georgia State University.
+Dr. Kenji Mizumoto, an expert in infectious disease epidemiology, is a clinical assistant professor of epidemiology and biostatistics at the School of Public Health at Georgia State University.
+He previously came to the university as a distinguished visiting scholar.

 Before coming to Georgia State, Dr. Mizumoto was a project assistant professor in the Graduate School of Medicine at the Hokkaido University in Japan and a project associate professor in the Graduate School of Arts and Sciences at the University of Tokyo.